Trustpilot

 Are you looking for paid work in the conservation sector after volunteering or interning?
 Oyster have teamed up with our friends at Conservation Careers who support people to find paid work in conservation following study or a career change.
 You can add their fantastic and flexible course to your volunteering trip with Oyster.
 Your Oyster experience will help add interest to your conservation resume as an eye catching addition to your job applications in future!

-• Western toilets and showers with water heated by the sunshine
+Western style toilets and showers, with water heated naturally by the sunshine

-• Communal areas are located at the centre of the sanctuary
+Communal spaces where volunteers can relax and socialise, located at the centre of the sanctuary

-• Lunch and dinner are cooked and provided by local cooks
+Lunch and dinner are freshly prepared by local cooks at the sanctuary

-• Food is traditional Thai food with occasional Western options
+• Meals are mainly traditional Thai dishes, with occasional Western options available

 Join a 13 day tour that goes from Bangkok to Chiang Mai across into Laos and then on to Vietnam.
 This budget backpacker tour is the perfect way to round off your volunteering.